 Not sure what you need?
 Here are the options.

-Manuscript assessment – the big picture
+Manuscript appraisal – the big picture

 You are so close to your book that it can be hard to see it as a whole – where its strengths are and where it needs work.
-A manuscript assessment shows you this.
+A manuscript appraisal shows you this.
 It is a detailed report that looks at structure and story arc, character development, voice, rhythm, pace and continuity.
 There may be a couple of language editing examples if needed.

 It comes with a follow-up phone call or video call to talk through any questions or ideas you may have.